-Hebron beads are a kind of Trade Beads made with salts from the Dead Sea, and they date to the mid 1800's and earlier.
-The most common color of Hebron beads is yellow.
-These African beads also come in different shades of blue, green, and occasionally black but these colors are much more difficult to find.
+Hebron beads are a kind of vintage trade beads made with salts from the Dead Sea, and they date to the mid 1800's and earlier.
+The most common color of Hebron glass beads is yellow.
+These antique African beads also come in different shades of blue, green, and occasionally black but these colors are much more difficult to find.
 Hebron beads are very often referred to as "Kano beads" and are cherished by antique bead collectors.
 Get your Hebron Kano beads from The Bead Chest today!

 Hebron is said to be one of the oldest cities in world with an ancient tradition of glassmaking dating back to the phoenician period.
 Hebron is located in the West Bank and is the burial place of the patriarchs of Jewish, Muslim & Christian faiths.
 There are records of the Europeans making pilgrimage to Hebron even after the demise of glass beadmaking following the the Crusader invasion of Tyre in Lebanon.

 Hebron subsequently became the successor of Middle Eastern bead industry and for many centuries it has furnished the Muslim world with glass objects including coarse glass beads that was named Harish and Munjir.